 We hold ourselves to a high standard when it comes to customer service, and in this case, we have fallen woefully short.
 Again, I'm so sorry for the experience you've had.
 Should you choose to entrust us with your next event, we will strive to make it up to you.

 Thank you again for bringing this to my attention.

 If you are directly accountable to the customer in question, you need to use a personal apology email template to make amends, whether you are an account executive, sales rep, or freelancer.

 Dear [Client Name],

 I'm so sorry for missing Friday's deadline.
-I take full responsibility for my actions, and I deeply regret the confusion and delays this caused in executing your sales campaign.
+I take full responsibility for my actions, and I greatly apologize the confusion and delays this caused in executing your sales campaign.

 Regrettably, I upgraded the software on the computer that I use for design work which caused it to malfunction, and it had to be sent for repairs.
 I should have informed you earlier that this may lead to delays.
 I've since purchased a backup device to avoid this situation from happening again in the future.

 I enjoy working with you and your company, and I hope we can continue to work together again in the near future.